 What is your mojo?
 How are you optimizing and maximizing your current best, youngest, hopefully healthiest years, right now?

-I feel like you can be risk adverse or cautious and still push yourself outside your comfort zone safely.
+I feel like you can be risk averse or cautious and still push yourself outside your comfort zone safely.
 Maybe I’ll revisit this post in 9 years, or 3 years and realize I was clueless.
 That has happened before with some of my plans, but honestly, I’ve found that well-thought-out plans, monitored closely, tend to do pretty well.
 Professionally, I found catching the problems early allowed for the easiest reorganizing and ability to continue onward in the project (where feasible).

 Here’s to your MoJo!